 - For interstate moves, you have 9 months after the delivery date to file a claim.

 - For all military and government moves, you have 75 days after the delivery date to notify the carrier about the damage or missing items.
 Then you have 9 months after the delivery date to file a claim.

 - Failure to declare items of extraordinary value (those valued at more than $100.00 per pound) on your shipping documents.

-- Failure to report loss and damage of goods within a certain period of time.
+- Failure to promptly report loss and damage of goods (timelines vary by moving company and type of move, so check with your mover)

 - Packing perishable, dangerous, or hazardous materials without your mover’s knowledge.

 Do you have any other questions about valuation coverage?
 Leave a comment below and we’ll get you an answer.